johnnymatthews/blog/170223-playing-with-ckan.md

 ## Reboot the Virtual Environment

-To make sure everything's working all fine and dandy we need to deactivate and reactivate your virtual environment.
-This way we can make sure that we're using the virtual environment's copies of commands like `paster` rather than the system-wide copies.
+To make sure everything's working fine and dandy, we need to deactivate and reactivate your virtual environment.
+This way, we can make sure that we're using the virtual environment's copies of commands like `paster` rather than the system-wide copies.

 ```bash
 deactivate